argahsuknesib/EMSE_FrontEnd_Cours/3_vue/presentation/slides.md

 In a real world scenario, we should check the data obtained from the API, and be sure it's the expected format.

-We should also always process possible errors (e.g 500 error from the server).
+We should also always process possible errors (e.g 500 error from the server), and display visual feedback when things are not working as expected.
+(For example : if you stop the backend, and still load the frontend, it should display something like "Windows list can't be loaded").

+We should also put some visual feedback when the requests are pending (loading animations).

 ---